310mc/https-310mc.github.io-tl/source/_posts/motor_show/epilogue.md

 {% bubble Tetora %}
 Aight then!
 I’m crappy at talking, so I’ll show ya instead!

 We’re— No, *I’m* still inexperienced enough to trip over myself all the time, but I want you to trust and follow after me!
-I’ll make sure you won’t regret it!
+I’ll make sure that you won’t regret it!

 I’m gonna guide ya so well, no car crash’ll be happening anywhere near us~♪
 {% endbubble %}